WomensLaw serves and supports all survivors, no matter their sex or gender.

 Can I keep my personal information confidential?

-Yes.
-If you request it (or your family or household member can request it), the judge can order the address and phone number of the following places to be removed from the protective order:
+If you or your family or household member request this, the judge can order the address and phone number of the following places to be removed from the protective order:

-1. your home (or the home of anyone protected by the order) - the order will only state the county in which you live;
+1. your home or the home of anyone protected by the order; (Note: The order will not even mention the county where the home is located;

 3. the daycare center or school of any child protected by the order.1